Robert-Tyborn/e-wallet/README.md

 SPA Digital wallet for credit cards.
 React-router, local storage, Redux and Redux toolkit was used.
-Built accroding to given Figma design and examination specs.
+Built according to given Figma design and examination specs.

 Add credit cards.
 View credit cards.